| Abstract of a Research Paper on"Trade and the Environment"

 Participation

-of non-government groups (NGOs, etc.) in environmental problems
+of non-government groups (NGOs, etc.) in environmental problems This huge issue has

 two major components: free trade vs. protective trade, and the South